DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Introduction

 To fulfill this goal, numerous DeepJSCC schemes have been proposed to enable efficient and robust transmission of images~\cite{kurka2020deepjscc_f, huang2022toward, xu2021wireless, tang2024contrastive, erdemir2023generative}, speech~\cite{han2022semanticspeech, weng2021semanticspeech}, and video~\cite{wang2022wirelessvideo, tung2022deepwive} over wireless channels.
 While these schemes have demonstrated superior performance compared to traditional codecs in simulations, usually considering additive white Gaussian noise (AWGN) channel, the scenarios explored in these studies remain largely idealized.
 Some efforts have extended DeepJSCC to more practical environments, including fading channels and broadband channels, to better reflect real-world wireless conditions~\cite{yang2022jsccofdm, wu2024jsccmimo, mu2022heterogeneous, chi2024capacity, liu2024road}.
 However, these studies are still confined to numerical simulations, which may not fully capture the complexities of real-world deployment.
 To fill this gap, we intend to prototype DeepJSCC over orthogonal frequency division multiplexing (OFDM) systems, as OFDM serves as the cornerstone of modern wireless technologies (LTE, 5G) and future 6G networks to enable their high throughput and robustness~\cite{li2006orthogonal}.
 Our goal is to move beyond theoretical analysis and explore the practical challenges and opportunities associated with deploying DeepJSCC in real-world systems.

 Building an OFDM-based DeepJSCC system presents several key challenges, as illustrated in Fig.~\ref{fig_semcom}.
 First, unlike traditional coding schemes, DL-based JSCC encoders generate highly correlated feature sequences.
 This violates a fundamental assumption of OFDM, namely that symbols mapped to different subcarriers should be statistically independent~\cite{bolcskei2003impact, park2000papr}, which can significantly degrade performance.
 Second, the strong correlation among these generated symbols also leads to a high peak-to-average power ratio (PAPR)~\cite{shao2022semanticofdm}.
 More critically, the continuous-valued and unconstrained nature of the semantic feature further exacerbates this issue, leading to nonlinear distortion.
 Third, most existing encoders and decoders are trained with a fixed compression ratio~\cite{bourtsoulatze2019deepjscc, xu2021wireless}, while real-world applications require adaptive compression to meet varying latency and quality of service (QoS) constraints.
 Achieving adaptability in these systems typically requires multiple encoder-decoder pairs, which impose significant computational and storage overhead.
+Several studies have explored adaptive compression; however, they typically rely on additional side information (e.g., SNR estimates or entropy-related signals)~\cite{yang2022deep, dai2022nonlinear, zhang2023predictive, bian2023deepjscc, yang2024swinjscc}.
+Conveying such information requires either CSI feedback or an auxiliary digital transmission link, which significantly complicates system implementation.
 Finally, existing DeepJSCC systems for video transmission predominantly focus on file transfer, where the entire video is transmitted before playback.
+These works mainly focus on improving reconstruction performance, while largely overlooking the optimization of computational complexity and latency~\cite{wang2022wirelessvideo, tung2022deepwive, du2025object, zhang2026bi}.
 In contrast, real-time streaming, critical for practical deployment, remains largely underexplored, even in simulation studies.